fishercallum/mpp-name-saver/README.md

 ## Freedom

-This project is published under the [Unlicense](https://unlicense.org).
+This project is released into the public domain under the [Unlicense](https://unlicense.org).

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled